spietika/restson-rust/README.md

 ### Data structures

 Next, the data structures for the REST interface should be defined.
 The struct fields need to match with the API JSON fields.
-The whole JSON does not need to be defined, the struct can also contain only subset of the fields.
+The whole JSON does not need to be defined, the struct can also contain a subset of the fields.
 Structs that are used with `GET` should derive `Deserialize` and structs that are used with `POST` should derive `Serialize`.

 Example JSON (subset of http://httpbin.org/anything response):
 ```json